cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/cli.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The automated command line installation method provides a guided installation of DC/OS from the command line.
+The automated CLI installer provides a guided installation of DC/OS from the command line.
 With this method you can choose from the complete set of DC/OS configuration options.

 This installation method uses a bootstrap node to administer the DC/OS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DC/OS installation.